UPPMAX/UPPMAX-documentation/docs/cluster_guides/install.md

 !!! info "Tip Python packages"

-    - Try Conda first directly on Bianca.
-We have mirrored all major Conda repositories directly on UPPMAX, on both Rackham and Bianca.
+    - Try Conda first directly on Bianca and PyPI on Rackham.
+    - We have mirrored all major Conda repositories directly on UPPMAX, on both Rackham and Bianca.
 These are updated every third day.
-    - If you want to keep number of files down, use PyPI (pip), but then you need to use Rackham and the ``wharf``.
+    - If you want to keep number of files down, use PyPI (pip).
+    - Also it is easier to get **conflicting environments if using both Python module and Conda in parallel**.

 ### Conda